rdriscoll/navitas/README.md

 The code in the "4 series" folder loads without errors, has been tested with a user interface and lighting gateway but has not been tested in production.

+### Dependencies

+The /dependencies/ folder contains any dlls that may be missing from the build and required to build a project, add references to these libraries if necessary.

 ## Supported features

 * BSS Audio DSP